ninnzz/data_classes/README.md

 - [x] Dataclass speed on apis with checks (use fastapi)
 - [ ] Dataclass on datascience and ML projects, check speed and benchmark

+# Outline

+- What are dataclasses?
+  - Parameters
+  - Initialization
+  - Dunder methods
+- Where do we use dataclass
+- Similar libraries
+- Some benchmark comparison for datalass and other alternatives

 ### API load testing